-“I tre volti della paura” AKA “The Three Faces of Fear”, but probably the best-known name “Black Sabbath”, one of the names for the Witches’ Sabbath a gathering between witches and Satan.
-However, that’s just a catchy name, the movie is not about witches or Satan.
+I tre volti della paura AKA The Three Faces of Fear, but probably the best-known name Black Sabbath, one of the names for the Witches’ Sabbath, a gathering between witches and Satan.
+However, a Witches’ Sabbath never actually happened, and that’s just a catchy name for the movie that is not about witches or Satan.

 The Three Faces

-I not saying “Black Sabbath” is a masterpiece of cinema, but it’s a decent scary movie, well executed and made what was possible with the technology and money from its time and because of that, I fell it deserves 8 Moons.
+Black Sabbath is not a masterpiece of cinema, but it’s a decent scary movie, well-executed, and made what was possible with the technology available at that time.
+Because of that, I’m giving Black Sabbath 8 Moons.